How To Register A Dstar Radio For Use On Repeaters

 To fully apply the gateways on many D-STAR repeaters, yous demand to register with the D-STAR Gateway Arrangement, a organisation that shares callsign routing and other information across all the D-STAR repeaters within the system.
 Information technology's easy enough to register, and so it'southward worth doing this right abroad.

-• Notice the D-STAR repeater nearest to yous that processes registrations.
-Come across the D-STAR Info website'due south repeater listOpen in new tab regular.
-Note: If you don't take a local gateway system to register with, you lot tin use D-STAR Gateway System (REGIST)Open in new tab regular.
+- Notice the D-STAR repeater nearest to yous that processes registrations.
+Come across the D-STAR Info website'due south repeater list.
+Note: If you don't take a local gateway system to register with, you lot tin use D-STAR Gateway System (REGIST).

-• Once your registration has been processed, double-check that you registered everything correctly: DStar-Gateway Registration CheckOpen in new tab regular.
+- Once your registration has been processed, double-check that you registered everything correctly: DStar-Gateway Registration Check.

 ii) Optionally, register with CCS7 for DCS (and DMR)